Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 **Important note:** <br/>
 There are multiple hardware revisions under the same name.
 Only the `dreame.vacuum.mc1808` is currently supported.

-Rooting is pretty easy, only requiring a 3.3v USB UART Adapter and almost no disassembly.
+Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.
 All warranty seals stay intact.

 #### Details